balena-io/docs/pages/learn/manage/organizations.md

 ## Creating teams in your organization

-With organizations, you can group your existing members to form teams as well.
-Teams are a robust way to manage members by their function, and bulk provides access to applications as needed.
-Only administrators are allowed to create a team.
-To form a team, navigate to the `Organization Teams` tab in the sidebar.
-On the page that opens, click the `Create Team` button and enter the team's name that is being created.
+Organization members can be grouped into teams.
+Teams provide a way to manage members according to their function.
+Only administrators can create and delete teams, and manage their members.

+To create a team, navigate to the `Organization Teams` page via the sidebar and click the `Create Team` button to enter a name for the team.

 <img alt="Create Team in Organization" src="/img/common/app/create_team.png" width="100%">

-When the team is created, you can start adding members and applications to that specific team through the `Manage members` and `Manage applications` buttons, respectively.
+Once the team is created, add members and grant the team access to applications by clicking on the `Manage members` and `Manage applications` buttons, respectively.

 <img alt="Organization Team Summary" src="/img/common/app/org_team_summary.png" width="100%">